-DCA may award one Application proposing Preservation of an existing property subsidized by an existing contract for federal project-based rental assistance administered by HUD or a PHA.
+DCA may award one Application proposing rehabilitation of an existing property that is either:

+- Subsidized by an existing contract for federal project-based rental assistance administered by HUD or a PHA, or; - Undergoing a Rental Assistance Demonstration program conversion.

 4. Disaster Rebuilding Set Aside